zetsin/cool5/README.md

 ### Install

-Cool5 is based on node.js, you should install node.js and npm before you get start.
+Cool5 is based on [node.js](https://nodejs.org/), please install it before you get start.
+Then you can excute the command below to install cool5.

 ```
 npm install cool5